ENSF614-Project/ENSF-614-Term-Project/README.md

 ### Frontend
 1. When you are trying to install the package, but you're getting version error
     - `npm install --save-dev --legacy-peer-deps`
+1. When a package is too new to work
+    - `npm i packagename@X.X.X`

 ### Backend
 1. When the springboot isn't recognized